[Home ] [Archive] [ فارسی ]

 Fatemeh Izadi1 , Alireza Pegah2 , Gholamreza Talebi *3

 2- Islamic Azad University.
 Isfahan branch (Khorasgan).
-Isfahan, Alipegah.psy@gmail.com
+Isfahan & Master of Clinical Psychology.
+Islamic Azad University.
+Isfahan branch (Khorasgan).
+Isfahan.
+Iran., Alipegah.psy@gmail.com

-Introduction: The capacity to tolerate frustration during the sensitive period of adolescence, if accompanied by borderline personality symptoms, can be accompanied by destructive individual, family, and social consequences and the maintenance and exacerbation of symptoms.
-Accordingly, the present study was conducted with the aim of determining the effectiveness of mentalization-based treatment on the dimensions of frustration tolerance in adolescents with borderline personality syndrome.
+Background: Frustration tolerance during the sensitive period of adolescence, when accompanied by borderline personality features, can be associated with detrimental individual, familial, and social outcomes, as well as the maintenance and exacerbation of borderline symptoms.
+This study aimed to investigate the effectiveness of mentalization-based therapy (MBT) on dimensions of frustration tolerance in adolescents with borderline personality features.

 Keywords: Mentalization-Based Therapy, Failure tolerance, Borderline Personality Disorder, Adolescent.